pocon/Computer-Club/2013/Part-2.md

-# Week 2 Summary #
+# Part 2 Summary #

-The 2nd Week was a demonstration of installing VirtualBox and setting up a virtual machine using the image provided.
+The 2nd part was a demonstration of installing VirtualBox and setting up a virtual machine using the image provided.
 All instructions can be found in the VirtualBox Setup Guide.pdf in this directory.

 NOTE: The image on the shared drive is going to be UPDATED Monday 8/4/13.
 The new version will fix some bugs and will hopefully provide better integration and less rough edges.